Gloria DeHaven: Personal life

 DeHaven married four times.
 Her first husband was actor John Payne, star of The Restless Gun, whom she married in 1944 and divorced in 1950.
 Her second husband was real estate developer Martin Kimmel.
 They were married in 1953 and divorced the following year.
-She was married to Richard Fincher, son of a Miami Oldsmobile dealer, from 1957 until 1963.
+She was married to Richard Fincher, member of the Florida House of Representatives and a Miami Oldsmobile dealer, from 1957 until 1963.
 They remarried in 1965 and divorced again in 1969.

-She had two children with Payne, daughter Kathleen Hope (born 1945) and son Thomas John (born 1947) as well as two children with Fincher, son Harry (born 1958) and daughter Faith (born 1962).
+She had two children with Payne, daughter Kathleen Hope (born 1945) and son Thomas John (born 1947), as well as two children with Fincher, son Harry (born 1958) and daughter Faith (born 1962).

-DeHaven has a star on the Hollywood Walk of Fame at 6933 Hollywood Blvd.
+In 1960, DeHaven received a star on the Hollywood Walk of Fame at 6933 Hollywood Blvd.

-DeHaven was a staunch Republican and attributed her youthful appearance in later years to an organic diet and faith in prayer.
+DeHaven was a staunch Republican and, in later years, attributed her youthful appearance to an organic diet and faith in prayer.

 Death

-DeHaven died on July 30, 2016, in Las Vegas of undisclosed causes a week after her 91st birthday while in hospice care after having had a stroke a few months earlier.
+DeHaven died in Las Vegas on July 30, 2016, a week after her 91st birthday, of undisclosed causes while in hospice care after having a stroke a few months earlier.
 She was survived by her four children.